MercersKitchen/Sandboxes-Music-Player-P1-20240206.github.io/Music Player Lesson Snapshots/08f Mute Button/01 Basic Mute Code/ReadMe.txt

-When muted, play will play a muted song
+When muted, play() plays a muted song

 CAUTION: error needs to be fixed